Beyond Trade-offs: A Unified Framework for Privacy, Robustness, and Communication Efficiency in Federated Learning: Abstract

 \section{Abstract}

-We propose \ourframework, a novel federated learning framework that simultaneously ensures differential privacy (DP), Byzantine robustness, and communication efficiency.
-We introduce the concept of robust-compatible compression, which enables users to compress DP-protected updates while maintaining the robustness of the aggregation rule.
-We instantiate our framework as \ourscheme, combining the Johnson-Lindenstrauss (JL) transform for compression with robust averaging for robust aggregation.
-We theoretically prove the compatibility of JL transform with robust averaging and show that \ourscheme preserves robustness guarantees, ensures DP, and reduces communication cost.
-Experiments on CIFAR-10 and Fashion MNIST validate our theoretical claims and demonstrate that \ourscheme outperforms existing methods in terms of robustness and utility under different Byzantine attacks.
+We propose \ourframework, a novel federated learning framework designed to jointly provide differential privacy (DP), Byzantine robustness, and communication efficiency.
+Central to our approach is the concept of \textit{robust-compatible compression}, which allows reducing the bi-directional communication overhead without undermining the robustness of the aggregation.
+We instantiate our framework as \ourscheme, which integrates the Johnson-Lindenstrauss (JL)-based compression mechanism with robust averaging for robustness.
+Our theoretical analysis establishes the compatibility of JL transform with robust averaging, ensuring that \ourscheme maintains robustness guarantees, satisfies DP, and substantially reduces communication overhead.
+We further present simulation results on CIFAR-10, Fashion MNIST, and FEMNIST, validating our theoretical claims.
+We compare \ourscheme with a state-of-the-art communication-efficient and robust FL scheme augmented with DP for a fair comparison, demonstrating that \ourscheme outperforms existing methods in terms of robustness and utility under different Byzantine attacks.